BY: T. F. Murphy | November 2015 (edited 2018)

 Political and religious organizations that oppose generally accepted principals berate the blind followers of the past, encouraging new openness to commonly ignored facts; but when members of the rebellion question the new leader, the questioning follower becomes unwelcomed and expelled.
 Even in rebellion, freedom of thought is discouraged.

 "Healthy ethical debates give way to manipulative threats from closed- and simple-minded fools."

 We need courage to skeptically evaluate facts and act outside of socially accepted paths.

-Loss of freedom also occurs in the intimate realms of personal behaviors, habitual responses bypass mindful considerations.
-Outside influences trigger emotions and we thoughtlessly react to the emotions, often damaging long-term intentions.
-We react first; then justify.
-A more directed choice would involve a pause, considering our goals and then mulling over possible choices, finally followed by acting with the best possible response.
-This is, of course, ideal and life is more fluid—and complex.
-We can purposely pause in the moment of spiked emotions and create a brief separation.
+Loss of freedom occurs in the intimate realms of the mind, foregoing mindful considerations for habitual reaction.
+Outside influences trigger emotions and we thoughtlessly react, often damaging long-term intentions.
+We react; then justify.
+A mindful choice involves a momentary pause, considering goals, mulling over possible choices, and finally followed by action.
+This is, of course, ideal; life is more fluid—and complex.
+However, we usually can purposely pause in the moment of spiked emotions and create a brief separation.

 True freedom emerges from the fog of experience when we mindfully ponder different courses of action, recognize involved feelings, and then evaluate.